 In the lawsuit, Kasowitz, on behalf of Astra, successfully employed a seldom-used but highly efficient trust instruction proceeding in Minnesota to address Goldman’s violations, completing fact and expert discovery and defeating two dispositive motions in less than a year.
 In deciding those motions, Judge Jennifer Frisch, among other things, rejected Goldman’s contractual defenses and confirmed the availability of equitable remedies against Goldman.

 The case was scheduled for a bench trial starting on October 22, 2019.
 The parties reached a settlement and filed a stipulation resolving the case on October 21, 2019.

-The Kasowitz team representing Astra Asset Management was led by partner Uri A. Itkin and included founding partner Marc E. Kasowitz, partner Andrew R. Kurland and associates Rachel Bandli, Drew I. Grossman and Andrew W. Breland.
-Kasowitz’s co-counsel in Minnesota was partner Nicholas H. Callahan of Barack Ferrazzano Kirschbaum & Nagelberg LLP.
+The Kasowitz team representing Astra Asset Management was led by partner Uri A. Itkin and included founding partner Marc E. Kasowitz, partner Andrew R. Kurland and associates Rachel Bandli and Drew I. Grossman.
+Kasowitz’s co-counsel in Minnesota was partner Nicholas H. Callahan of Barack Ferrazzano Kirschbaum & Nagelberg.